Gigas002/wau/examples/cli.md

 - `-p` / `--profile <NAME-OR-PATH>` — target profile (default `default`); see `examples/profiles/example/profile.toml`.
-A bare name is looked up as `<config-dir>/profiles/<name>/profile.toml`; a value containing a path separator or ending in `.toml` is read directly from that path instead (its sibling `.sqlite` is the DB), bypassing name-based lookup entirely — again mainly for integration tests pointing at a fixture file.
+A bare name is looked up as `<config-dir>/profiles/<name>/profile.toml`; a value containing a path separator or ending in `.toml` is read directly from that path instead (its `lock.toml` sibling is the installed-package lock file — see `examples/profiles/example/lock.toml`), bypassing name-based lookup entirely — again mainly for integration tests pointing at a fixture file.

 Log verbosity is not a CLI flag — it comes from `[logging].level` in `config.toml` (default `warn` if unset).
 There is no `$RUST_LOG` support either: `wau` never reads environment